-2.3 Financial Assets
+2.2 Financial Assets

-Investments are designated by the Company as either financial assets at fair value through profit or loss, or assets at amortised cost.
+Investments are designated by the Company as either financial assets at fair value through profit or loss, held to maturity financial assets or loans and receivables.
 The classification depends on the purpose for which the investments were acquired.
 Management determines the classification of its investments at initial recognition and re-evaluates this at every reporting date.